grishick/pydantic-airtable/docs/getting-started/installation.md

 ### Base ID

-Find your Base ID in the AirTable URL:
+Find your Base ID in the Airtable URL:

 ```
 https://airtable.com/appXXXXXXXXXXXXXX/...